Yixuan-Wang/blog-contents/posts/ling/sci_colorless-green-ideas-0.md

 Language science concerns languages.
 That's almost nonsense.
 But which utterances (or utterances not spoken out) qualify for the word 'language'?

-In structuralism, only those materials recorded are considered legal projections (parole) of an abstract language (lingue) shared by the whole community.
+In structuralism, only those materials recorded are considered legal projections (parole) of an abstract language (langue) shared by the whole community.
 Only the abstract language behind these perceived *behaviors* is the authentic subject of language science.

 In Chomskyan generativism, utterances are considered merely forms that can be produced (generated, as the name suggests) by a presumed innate *physical* facility in the human brain, under the guidance of a *formal* system.
 These systems can produce forms that are not yet uttered, but there are forms they are not capable to produce.
 So, the main focus should have been describing the formal system and the innate facility possibly powering it.